emberjs/rfcs/text/0860-ember-data-request-service.md

  for building up the `StructuredDocument` and `Future` that will be part of the response.

- Note: `setStream` MUST be called synchronously before awaiting any async within the method in order for `getStream` to work appropriately.

 ```ts
 interface RequestContext<T> {
   readonly request: RequestInfo;